superman-lopez/monitor-timeouts/README.md

 This will run the monitor script for 60 minutes.

 ### Compatibility
-This script and the installation instructions has been tested on macOS running Bash version 3 and Ubuntu Linux running Bash version 4.
+This script and the installation instructions has been tested on macOS running Bash version 3, Ubuntu Linux running Bash version 4, Synology DSM 6 running Bash version 4.
 I expect you can run this script and the installation instructions on most systems running Bash, without problems.